 - Dryness Appears as Flaky Patches: “Regardless of what you name it, this lip condition often shows up as irritation, dryness, sensitivity, and flakiness,” he says.
 “You could also have redness, itchiness, or even small, microscopic cracks or fissures.”

 - The Patches Are Painful: If this sounds like you—as in, your flaky lips are veering into painful, uncomfortable territory—you probably already know you’re dealing with something slightly more severe than a bout of chapped lips advertised in chapstick commercials, which is why those everyday balms aren’t working on you.

 Types of Lip Eczema

-- Angular Cheilitis: If your dry patches tend to form at the corners of the mouth, it could be this form of lip eczema, which is caused by a bacterial infection from saliva buildup.
+- Angular Cheilitis: If your dry patches tend to form at the corners of the mouth, it could be this form of lip eczema, which can be caused by a yeast infection from saliva buildup.

 - Irritant Contact Cheilitis: This form of lip eczema occurs as a direct result of irritation from lip products, the weather, or even picking at or over-exfoliating your lips.

 - Allergic Contact Cheilitis: Unlike Irritant Contact Cheilitis, which is caused by irritation from a product (most commonly from its fragrance or overuse of the product), Allergic Contact Cheilitis is caused by an actual allergy to an ingredient in a product.
 This includes any product that comes into direct contact with your mouth area, including makeup, toothpaste, or even drinks.

 - Common Dryness: If all of your skin is excessively dry (not just on your lips), you likely have a dry skin type.